Zoo & Conservation Science at Otterbein

 In partnership with the Columbus Zoo and Aquarium and the Ohio Wildlife Center, the Otterbein University Department of Biology and Earth Science developed an innovative curriculum for an exciting major.
 Students can earn a B.A. or B.S. degree in Zoo and Conservation Science.

 This unique, cutting-edge major allows students to explore animals, their husbandry and health, while developing the critical thinking skills needed to frame and solve problems occurring in zoo environments or in wild animal populations that come in contact with human populations.

 Suggested programs of study:

 Some of the curricular highlights of the courses required for the Zoo and Conservation Science major include:

 - A first-year course introducing students to Zoos and Zookeeping in all of their facets

 - Upper division Biology courses in topics such as animal nutrition, animal reproduction, vertebrate biology, invertebrate biology, coral reef ecology, and conservation biology

 - A semester long internship at the Columbus Zoo and Aquarium (for ten students) where students get the chance to work closely in a single area of zookeeping or education; other internship venues might include the Wilds, other zoos, or at other appropriate agencies devoted to wildlife or conservation

-- The chance in the senior year to conduct undergraduate research at the Zoo in collaboration with a zookeeper there
+- The chance in the senior year to conduct undergraduate research on zoo animal behavior, visitor studies, or wildlife rehabilitation records.

 Some of the learning outcomes that students majoring in Zoo and Conservation Science can expect include: